Famous Movie Scenes Without the Green Screen Magic main image

 “Man of Steel” - After

 While the original shot is just a green void, the complete scene looks super realistic.
 The planking position really does look like Superman is flying through the sky.
-Even though he is a superhero all that flying must still take some work, so the strain you see on the actors face still adds to the authenticity.
+Even though he is a superhero, all that flying must still take some work, so the strain you see on the actor's face still adds to the authenticity.

-It is pretty hilarious to think about what these scenes must actually look like without the true to life action editing.
-Without the blue skies and clouds, these grunting scowling actors must look more like “Larpers” than famous actors.
+It is pretty hilarious to think about what these scenes must actually look like without the true-to-life action editing.
+Without the blue skies and clouds, these grunting, scowling actors must look more like “Larpers” than famous actors.
 So, don’t judge those live action role players too much, they may just have a place in Hollywood after all.

-Image via YouTube
+Image via Warner Bros.
+Pictures

 “The Great Gatsby” - Before